The Eastern and Western Orthodox Church Have Kept Sabbath on Saturday (the 7th day of the week)

-The previous Bishops of Lincoln were all closely connected to Glastonbury . ie Hugh of Wells (part of Glastonbury ), Hugh of Avalon, etc. This all proves again Glastonbury being a main source of inspiration for Christenom Globally. (see our numerous Royal and Church Charters that affirm Glasonbury was independent and autonomous from all earthly powers, or any claimed heavenly institutions).
+The previous Bishops of Lincoln were all closely connected to Glastonbury, ie Hugh of Wells (part of Glastonbury ), Hugh of Avalon, etc. This all proves again Glastonbury being a main source of inspiration for Christendom Globally. (see our numerous Royal and Church Charters that affirm Glastonbury was independent and autonomous from all earthly powers, or any claimed heavenly institutions).

 Gilbert of Bytham a successor of the great Oxford chancellor and teacher of the Hebrew law, “the Bishop of Lincoln, Robert Grossetste”. and his was the height of the Oxford Franciscan Priesthood (teaching Scriptural Hebrew law).
 Bytham was “Chancellor of Oxford ” and “Proctor of Glastonbury ”.

 The Chancellor of Oxford at that time (Robert Grosseteste) expounded and testified often to these facts, for example, as cited by Coxe on Sabbath Laws and Sabbath Duties, 284, and Cook’s Historical and General View of Christianity, ii, 301: “The Great English Friar and Professor at Oxford (and Glastonbury Abbey), Roger Bacon in the thirteenth century, went under great efforts asserting that Christians should work and hold fairs on Sunday, while Saturday was the proper day for rest.” (emphasis added).